olasmart18/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile script will move a file into another directory

 8-firtdelete script will delete the file in the directory

+9-firstdirdeletion script deleted the directory in the directory